How to Choose Protein Powder that’s Right For You

 Hydrolyzed Collagen Protein Powder

-Pros: Mixes into everything, even cold water, and pretty much disappears.
+- Pros: Mixes into everything, even cold water, and pretty much disappears.
 Very mild taste.
 No texture at all.
-Please note the photo below is my giant 5 lb bag of hydrolyzed collagen.
+Please note the photo below is my giant 5 lb bag of hydrolyzed collagen (Custom Collagen brand).
 I don’t mess around.

-All of that said, I do think eating real food is better than drinking a smoothie in most cases (the exception might be right after or before a workout) but still, they are a great way to supplement your diet with protein.
+All of that said, I do think eating real food is better than drinking a smoothie in most cases (the exception might be right after or before a workout) but still, it’s a legit way to supplement your diet with protein.

 Yours in Health,